HTBalazs/nauticle/README.md

 The simulations above with the results included are available [here](https://bitbucket.org/nauticleproject/examples).
 The results can be visualized in Paraview v5.2.0 or later.

 # License #
-Nauticle is an open-source code freely distributable under the terms of GNU Lesser General Public License v3:
+The Nauticle code is open-source and freely distributable under the terms of GNU Lesser General Public License v3:

 Copyright 2016-2017 Balazs Toth

 Nauticle is free software: you can redistribute it and/or modify